2/2/2021

 Craig Arnold

 Yeah, Nicole, appreciate the question.
 And that's obviously the big one that we're all spending a lot of time focusing on.
-And I'd say that if you think about, you know, our Electrical America's business in the fourth quarter, you know, it continued to be impacted, you know, quite frankly, by the spread of COVID-19 and some intermittent, you know, shutdowns and supply chain issues that we experienced principally here in the U.S. market.
-And so I would suggest that if you think about those areas that have been strong and continue to be strong and the things that are really driving the increase in the backlog, you know, residential markets continue to be doing just extraordinarily strong to the point where I'd say we're still needing to run after that market.
+And I'd say that if you think about our electrical America's business in the fourth quarter, it continued to be impacted, quite frankly, by the spread of COVID-19 and some intermittent shutdowns and supply chain issues that we experienced, principally here in the U.S. market.
+And so I would suggest that if you think about those areas that have been strong and continue to be strong and the things that are really driving the increase in the backlog.
+You know, residential markets continue to be doing just extraordinarily strong to the point where I'd say we're still needing to run after that market.
 We're still trying to, you know, fulfill this increasing backlog in that business.
 And so residential, we think, you know, continues to be extremely strong.
-You heard me talk about what's going on today in the data center market and some of the double-digit growth in the Americas up 30 percent in global.
-And so data center markets driven by this insatiable appetite that we all have for data, you know, continues to grow very strongly.
-The utility markets continue to do well.
-You know, there's been a lot written about what's happening today in commercial construction, and that's the market that everybody's watching and we are as well.
-We think it's important to note even there that if you think about for Eaton specifically, commercial construction is, you know, under 20 percent of our total electrical business in the Americas.
+You heard me talk about what's going on today in the data center market and some of the double-digit growth in the Americas, up 30% in global.
+And so data center markets, driven by this insatiable appetite that we all have for data, continues to grow very strongly.
+Utility markets continue to do well.
+There's been a lot written about what's happening today in commercial construction, and that's the market that everybody's watching, and we are as well.
+We think it's important to note even there that if you think about for Eaton specifically, commercial construction is under 20% of our total electrical business in the Americas.
 Of that, some one-third of it goes into retrofit and upgrades, which tends to be more predictable.
-And then there are markets like warehousing, for example, that's in commercial construction, which has a much higher electrical intensity than, let's say, retail that's doing quite well.
-And so I'd say that, you know, by and large, we're comfortable, you know, with the guidance that we provided for our electrical businesses in the Americas and globally, 3 to 5 percent, very much consistent with the trends that we saw during the course of, you know, Q4, assuming, you know, we don't have these supply chain related disruptions that we experience.
+And then there are markets like warehousing, for example, that's in commercial construction, which has a much higher electrical intensity than, let's say, retail, that's doing quite well.
+And so I'd say that, by and large, we're comfortable with the guidance that we provided for our electrical businesses in the Americas and globally, 3% to 5%, very much consistent with the trends that we saw during the course of Q4, assuming we don't have these supply chain related disruptions that we experience.
 And we're certainly encouraged by the fact that we built backlog.
-And as you know, the backlog for us, you know, typically shifts in 12 months or less.
-So that gives us also lots of confidence in our ability to deliver those revenue numbers.
+And as you know, the backlog for us typically shifts in 12 months or less, so that gives us also lots of confidence in our ability to deliver those revenue numbers.

 speaker